 - To contribute another stimulating dimension to The Gardens Trust Annual Conference;

 - To attract new members to The Gardens Trust.

 The 6th GHS Graduate Symposium

-In 2016 The Gardens Trust hosted its 6th symposium, now retitled the New Research Symposium, during the annual conference at Robinson College, Cambridge.
-Reports will appear in our Spring 2017 issue of GT news.
+In 2016 The Gardens Trust hosted its 6th Symposium, now retitled the New Research Symposium, during the annual conference at Robinson College, Cambridge.
+Reports of the papers from our Symposium appear in our Spring 2017 issue of GT news p.9–16.